TomasBoda/agent-lang/thesis.md

 The following sections describe some of the interesting concepts used in the implementation of the AgentLang's interpreter.

 #### 5.2.1 Topological Property Sorting
 When modeling an AgentLang simulation, there are many times numerous dependencies between the agents' properties.
 Sometimes two properties can depend on each other respectively, which poses a significant problem to the evaluation process of their values.
 Although the properties can be assigned a default value which is a constant calculated at the beginning of the simulation, it often does not make sense to use default values for each property.
-Moreover it poses bad development experience if the user needs to order properties manually by the order in which they should be evaluated by the interpreter.
+Moreover it poses bad development experience if the user needs to declare properties in the order in which they should be evaluated by the interpreter.
 Fortunately, there is a way to solve such issues in a general way using topological sort.

 Topological sort is a sorting mechanism that operates on directed acyclic graphs (henceforth referred to as DAGs).
 It is a linear ordering of the graph's vertices such that for every directed edge from vertex `u` to vertex `v`, vertex `u` comes before vertex `v` in the ordering.
 This algorithm does not work on cyclic graphs, since their ordering would not be linear.
 In other words, the vertices would depend on each other in a cyclic manner, not allowing the algorithm to determine which vertex to start with and which vertex to finish with.